ra1028/Alembic/README.md

 ### Nested objects parsing
 Supports parsing nested objects with keys and indexes.
-Keys and indexes can be summarized in the same array.
+Keys and indexes can be containing in the same array.

 __Example__
 ```Swift